csiebler/azure-machine-learning-terraform/README.md

 # Important Notes

-* The fileshare used for Compute Instances will be automatically provisioned with the first Compute Instance
+* The user fileshare for the Compute Instances will be automatically provisioned upon first instance access